Oztechan/CCC/README.md

 Be sure that you have latest Android Studio Canary build installed and XCode 13.0 or later.

 ### Android

-Select `android` from configurations and run
+Open CCC folder with Android Studio and select `android` from configurations and run

 ### iOS